Family Food on the Table

 You know I like to keep it easy for you!

-• You’ll want to pat your cauliflower dry with paper towels or a dishtowel after they’ve steamed so you don’t have watered down mashed cauliflower.
+• Cauliflower: You’ll want to pat your cauliflower dry with paper towels or a dishtowel after they’ve steamed so you don’t have watered down mashed cauliflower.
 No bueno.

-• You’ll need 2-4 tablespoons of milk, as needed, to get the mashed cauliflower, cream cheese and cheddar to come together and have the right consistency.
+• Milk: You'll need 2-4 tablespoons of milk, as needed, to get the mashed cauliflower, cream cheese and cheddar to come together and have the right consistency.
 I use skim milk but 2% or whole milk would be fine here as well.

-• I always use white cheddar cheese (no added coloring), which is why my casserole looks light like this.
+• Cheese: I always use white cheddar cheese (no added coloring), which is why my casserole looks light like this.

-• Finally, the bacon for this recipe needs to be cooked, so please plan accordingly.
+• Bacon: Finally, the bacon for this recipe needs to be cooked, so please plan accordingly.
 You can fry some in a pan on the stove while the cauliflower is steaming or you can bake it in the oven or cook it in the microwave.

 The other great news with this loaded cauliflower casserole is that you can make it ahead of time!
-Get it prepped and in your casserole dish and then refrigerate it until you’re ready to go.

 Mashed cauliflower casserole with cream cheese, cheddar cheese and bacon, served in a small white bowl